s3g/s3g-dsp/README.md

 # s3g-dsp

-CLAP audio plugins for multichannel work in REAPER. `s3g-dsp` is a sibling project to the `s3g-mc` multichannel REAPER package.
-It can be used with `s3g-mc` or on its own.
+CLAP audio plugins for multichannel work in REAPER. `s3g-dsp` is a sibling project to the `s3g-mc` multichannel REAPER package and the `s3g-max` Max/MSP externals package.
+It can be used with those projects or on its own.

 Project documentation for `s3g-dsp` is available at
 <https://s3g.github.io/s3g-dsp/>.